ucberkeley/moocchat/README_FOR_APP.md

   1. Mac OS with [homebrew](http://brew.sh): `brew install chromedriver`
   1. Mac OS without homebrew, or other platforms:
-  [Download here](https://code.google.com/p/selenium/wiki/ChromeDriver), but in general, after download `sudo mv chromedriver /usr/bin/` and `sudo chmod +x /usr/bin/chromedriver` If you installed with apt-get, do: `sudo ln -s /usr/lib/chromium-browser/chromedriver /usr/bin/chromedriver` And add chromium libs to the library path: `sudo ln -s /usr/lib/chromium-browser/libs/lib*.so /usr/lib/`
+  [Download here](https://code.google.com/p/selenium/wiki/ChromeDriver), but in general, after download `sudo mv chromedriver /usr/bin/` and `sudo chmod +x /usr/bin/chromedriver`;
-0. First time: run `rake db:migrate db:seed` to create your development database, populate its schema, and insert any initial data
+  If you installed with apt-get, do: `sudo ln -s /usr/lib/chromium-browser/chromedriver /usr/bin/chromedriver` And add chromium libs to the library path: `sudo ln -s /usr/lib/chromium-browser/libs/lib*.so /usr/lib/`
-0. run `gem install foreman` to install foreman
+0. Run `make check` (that's make, not rake) to create development database, populate its schema, insert any initial data, and run regression tests to make sure all is well (see below under Deploying)
 0. `foreman run local` to start the app
 0. It should now be live on `http://localhost:3000`

-## Deploying to master
+## Pushing to master

 0. Before you do any merging:  go back to master and do a git pull to make sure you have latest master
 0. Then switch back into your branch and rebase against master, fixing any conflicts, and making sure all your tests are passing.